groupdocs-viewer-cloud/docs/content/viewer/developer-guide/v1/pdf-rendering.md

 Note:  The features listed in this page are supported only in GroupDocs.Viewer Cloud V1
 {{< /alert >}}

-# Download Document as PDF for HTML Representation #

 You can render a document to PDF for HTML representation and download it.
 The API returns actual file data of document in PDF format.

 ## Resource ##